Adeep-Keelar-HPE/Kubernetes-Automation/docs/setup/vm_setup_steps.md

 * Go to the Host System and ping the remote VM.
 If it succeeds, great, else something is not correct.

 * Now, set up the static IP address.
+First detect the Host DNS Server Address (`netsh interface ipv4 show dnsservers`)

+ One can also use the commands to check the IP details of the Default Gateway and DNS Server on Windows with the commands --

+ `ipconfig /all`

+ `nslookup`

+ __NOTE: Here, the default gateway IP address and DNS may change frequently if one is using a Hotspot from the Mobile and have set the static IP, default gateway, and DNS addresses in the VMs.
+In such scenarios, just check the host network details as mentioned above, and change them manually in the VM.
+Even the static IP assigned will need to be changed to same range as the gateway.__

-First detect the Host DNS Server Address (netsh interface ipv4 show dnsservers) After doing so, go to the /etc/netplan/00-*.yaml (just press tab to autofill) file, and edit the content like so --
+* After doing so, go to the /etc/netplan/00-*.yaml (just press tab to autofill) file, and edit the content like so --

 ```
 network: